All Episodes

 (01:38):

-Pakistan Community Foundations, Because isn't Chris Krinville Market under it?
+because isn't Chris Krenville Market under it?

 Speaker 2 (02:17):

 Yeah?
-Absolutely so thanks for having us and letting me
+Absolutely, so thanks for having us and letting me

 talk about one of my passion projects.
 The Lower Paxton

-Christiana Market, as you said, is a project of the
+Christian Market, as you said, is a project of the

 Lower Paxton Community Foundation.
 Most people know Lower Paxton as Lingostown,

-Colonial Park, Paxtonia area, but they don't realize that it's
+Colonial Park, Paxtonia Area, but they don't realize that it's

 the fourteenth largest municipality in the state that includes Philadelphia, Pittsburgh,